WSUCEG-7140/cinebook-teamL/Meeting_Minutes/02_Meeting Minutes.md

 # Next Meeting Details:
 Next meeting will be on 14 July 2023 on Zoom
-Minutes submitted by: Gopi Raju Rajolu
+Minutes submitted by: Swathi Nuthalapati